 IntroductionWhy is Catherine Moore Barry, also known as Kate Barry, a true heroine of the American Revolutionary War?
 She is best known for her role in successfully warning the American militia when the British were about to invade, before the decisive Continental Army victory at the Battle of Cowpens.
-She was a woman who was instrumental in helping General Daniel Morgan, commander of the American forces, not only fend off British forces but ultimately set the stage for the turning point in the war.
+She was instrumental in helping General Daniel Morgan, commander of the American forces, not only fend off British forces but ultimately set the stage for the turning point in the war.
 To find out more about this brave and heroic woman, read the interesting information and facts on her life below.
 Although not much is known about her later years, it covers her early life, such as where she was born and how many kids were in her family as well as interesting facts about her life.

 Click here for a great selection of Amazon.com books about the American Revolution.

 - Catherine Moore Barry was born to Charles and Mary Moore in 1752 near Spartanburg, South Carolina.

 - She was the eldest of ten children.

 - One of the first families to migrate to the Piedmont area of South Carolina was the Moore family.